-The Council also acknowledges the current economic challenges of inflation and interest rates, both of which are contributing to cost-of-living pressures on households and individuals.
+The Council also acknowledges and has taken into account the current economic challenges of inflation and interest rates, both of which are contributing to cost-of-living pressures on households and individuals.

 This scenario underscores the need to provide value for money in the infrastructure, services and programs which the Council delivers for our community.

-However, just like our community, the Council will continue to face challenges of escalating costs.

-The Council's Long Term Financial Plan (LTFP) sets out a ten-year horizon for the Council in terms of the revenue it will need to continue to operating in a sustainable way without compromising the standard of service delivery.
+Just like our community, the Council will continue to face challenges of escalating costs to assist in its strategic planning.
+The Council's Longterm Financial Plan (LTFP) sets out a ten-year horizon for the Council in terms of the revenue it will need to continue to operate in a sustainable way without compromising the standard of service delivery.
 Importantly, the LTFP is reviewed each year to make the necessary adjustments in response to changing conditions.